25pp/taskAquateck/README.md

 - Pagination is implemented with a "Load More" button that adds 20 records each time.
 - Pull-to-refresh refreshes API data while keeping current search and filter state.

-## Activity Timeline

-Integrated in TaskDetailScreen.
-A vertical stepper timeline is generated dynamically based on the complaint's current status:

-- Complaint Created (always shown)
-- Assigned to Engineer (always shown)
-- Status changes (Open, In Progress, Resolved) shown sequentially depending on current status

-The timeline uses a dot-and-line visual with primary theme color.

-## Dark Mode

-Integrated using a Riverpod theme provider.
-A toggle icon button is placed in the app bar of the list screen.
-Tapping it switches between light and dark themes across the entire app.
-The detail screen uses theme-aware colors so it renders correctly in both modes.